 The program now runs city-wide, offering schools the opportunity to grow, harvest, cook and serve their own food on-site, which gives these CUPE workers and the students a unique field-to-table experience right in the heart of Toronto.

-CUPE Local 1000, representing members from the Power Workers Union (PWU) across Ontario, are runners up for this year’s Earth Day contest for their efforts to promote electric vehicle research and development.
+CUPE Local 1000, representing members from the Power Workers Union (PWU) across Ontario, is the runner-up for this year’s Earth Day contest for their efforts to promote electric vehicle research and development.
 CUPE 1000 recently donated funding to support the construction of a new Software and Information Research Centre at the University of Ontario Institute of Technology, to support a smart grid and electric vehicle research laboratory.